ladybug-tools/spider-covid-19-viz-3d/README.md

 * “Do what you can, where you are, with what you have.”

-#### Burning Man / Wikd Wild West / Fair
+### Burning Man / Wikd Wild West / Fair

-Most of the time I to create very simple, clean user experiences.
+Most of the time I try to create very simple, clean user experiences.
 Think Google's Material Design and Apple.
 I generally build tech stuff for techies.

 But this is different.
 We want oldsters and children, tech and non-techies involved.
 We are seeing thus with painting abd drawing - a move from abstract to figurative, from minimal to pop-surreal.